 How do we make the most of an internal move?
 While most managers and executives know about internal role changes long before that actually take effect, few actually take advantage of their time leading up to the transition to prepare well.
-According to Milway, Gregory, Davis-Peccoud, and Yazbak (2011), this is a serious missed opportunity.
+According to a recent article in Harvard Business Review (Milway, Gregory, Davis-Peccoud, & Yazbak, 2011), this is a serious missed opportunity.
 Viewing role transitions as important steps in one’s career is essential to success in the new position – success that could have lasting impact, and building a knowledge base to help in these transitions is imperative.
 The authors identify three steps for building knowledge capital in order to thrive in new roles: phase zero, learning tour, and affinity groups.

 Phase zero: Use this stage as a chance to use your existing position within the organization to learn about the people, challenges, and opportunities associated with your new position.
 Hallmarks of this stage include under-the-radar conversations, observations, and solitary study of your new environment.